pjrt/stags/README.md

 In order to differentiate between the two, `stags` generates tags for all fields along with an extra tag that combines their parent with the tag itself.
+Note that `stags` never generates qualified tags for fields/methods in `trait` and `class` (only objects and package objects) since said fields/methods cannot be qualifiedly referenced.

-So the following code, by default, would produce three tags: `Example`, `foo` and `Example.foo`:
+Following code, by default, would produce three tags: `Example`, `foo` and `Example.foo`:

 ```scala